This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Birds Build Nests

-You’ll witness remarkable architectural skills as birds transform simple materials like twigs, grass, and mud into secure homes for their eggs and young.
+You’ll be amazed at how birds transform simple materials like twigs, grass, spider webs, and mud into architectural masterpieces that protect their young.

 Nesting Materials